 Example 3.
 In the expansion of (x − y)15, calculate the coefficients of x3y12 and x2y13.

 Solution.
 The coefficient of x3y12 is positive because the exponent of

 y is even.
 That coefficient is 15C12.
 But 15C12 = 15C3, and so we have

 The coefficient of x2y13, on the other hand, is negative because the exponent of y is odd.
 The coefficient is − 15C13 = − 15C2.
 We have

 Example 4.
 Write the first four terms of (a + b)n.
 Do not use factorials.

-Notice: Each coefficient contains the previous coefficient.
+Notice: Each coefficient is a factor of the next coefficient.
 The coefficient n is a factor of

 Example 5.
 Use the binomial theorem to expand (a + b)8.